SAP license management is:

 What is SAP License Management?

-SAP License Management involves tracking and managing licenses to ensure compliance and cost-effectiveness in using SAP software.
+SAP License Management involves tracking and managing licenses to ensure compliance and optimize the cost-effectiveness of using SAP software.

 Why is SAP License Management important?

-Proper license management helps avoid non-compliance penalties, ensures cost efficiency, and maximizes SAP software utilization.
+Proper license management helps avoid non-compliance penalties, ensures cost efficiency, and maximizes the utilization of SAP software.

 How can I optimize SAP licenses?